zsparal/api-documentation/source/reference/mollie-js/mollie-object.rst

 This will create a *Component* which the shopper uses to enter the card holder data.
 After creating, the components should be mounted in your checkout.

-Please refer to :doc:`Component object </reference/mollie-js/component-object>` to see which methods are available on the object.
+Refer to :doc:`Component object </reference/mollie-js/component-object>` to see which methods are available on the object.

 For a credit card integration you need to create four components — one for each card holder data field.